inmotionhosting/wordpress-ultrastack-ansible/README.md

     $ cp inventory{.sample,}.yml
     ```

-    The available settings are documented within this file, and
-    explain how to use the playbook.

-4. Run the playbook:
+4. Edit your `inventory.yml`:

     ```sh
+    # Feel free to use your preferred editor
+    $ vi inventory.yml
+    ```

+    In the `inventory.yml` file created in the last step, you will
+    need to edit the placeholder values.
+At minimum, you will need to
+    change the reference to `domain.tld:` under `hosts`:

+    ```sh
+    $ diff inventory.sample.yml inventory.yml
+    22c22
+    <     domain.tld:
+    ---
+    >     a-real-domain.tld:
+    ```

+5. Run the playbook:

+    ```sh
     $ ansible-playbook -i inventory.yml site.deploy.yml
     ```

 ## Update
+To grab the latest copy of the Playbook and update an existing
+deployment, you may use the following steps:

 1. Pull any changes to the playbook:

     ```sh
     $ git pull origin master
     ```

-2. Update the playbook dependencies:
+2. Update the Python dependencies:

     ```sh
+    $ pip install -Ur python-requirements.txt
+    ```

+3. Update the Playbook dependencies:

+    ```sh
     $ ansible-galaxy install -r playbook-requirements.yml
     ```

-4. Run the playbook:
+4. Run the Playbook:

     ```sh
     $ ansible-playbook -i inventory.yml site.deploy.yml